Vin5Sas/ComfyUI-CompactAudioSuite/audio_amplifier/README.md

 Five ComfyUI custom nodes, packaged together:

-- **General Curve Editor** - a single draggable curve graph plus an interpolation dropdown.
-Not audio-specific; the curve it produces can be consumed by any node that wants a time-varying value.
+- **General Curve Editor** - a single draggable curve graph plus an interpolation dropdown. the curve it produces can be consumed by any node that wants a time-varying value.
 - **Audio Amplifier** - applies that curve as a per-time multiplier on a base gain (in dB) to an AUDIO input.
-- **Retime Graph** - an After-Effects-style time-remap graph for variable-speed audio retiming (speed ramps, not just a flat multiplier).
+- **Retime Graph** - an simple time-remap graph for variable-speed audio retiming (speed ramps, not just a flat multiplier).
 - **Audio Retimer** - changes audio playback speed/timing, either a plain constant rate or a Retime Graph-driven speed ramp.